a-finance-bro/polymarket-scraper/README.md

 -   **Context Agent**: Automates browser interactions to screenshot market rules and uses GPT-4o to generate optimized prompts for Mistral.
 -   **Resolution Loop**: Continuously polls a user-provided "Results Page" URL and queries Mistral AI to determine if the market has resolved, providing a confidence score and direction.

+### 4. NASA Temp Sniper (`strategies/nasa_sniper/`)
+A high-speed monitoring script designed to snipe the "Global Temperature Increase" market.
+-   **Monitoring**: Concurrently monitors NASA GISTEMP data using fast regex and robust parsing methods.
+-   **Execution**: Automatically places a buy order via `py_clob_client` the instant the November 2025 data is released.
+-   **Notification**: Audio alerts (`mlg-airhorn.mp3`) and system notifications upon detection.
+-   **Note**: Currently configured for a single contract (November 2025).
+Future updates will expand this to a "Container" model on the Sniper Page, allowing multiple contracts to be monitored simultaneously.

 ## Usage

 ### Simulation (Verify Logic)